 That said, it’s always important to diversify your investments.
 Make sure your retirement strategy includes several different asset classes.
 That will help protect you from risk on all sides.

-- When deciding between a traditional IRA and a Roth IRA, think about your income now compared to your income when you retire.
-When would you rather be taxed?
+- You may have trouble deciding between a traditional IRA and a Roth IRA.
+To start, think about your income now compared to your income when you retire.
 With a traditional IRA, taxes will apply when you withdraw your funds.
 With a Roth IRA, taxes will apply before you invest your money.

 - Saving for retirement is less complicated once you know how much you need to save.
 With the SmartAsset retirement calculator, you can enter your information and determine the funds you need to maintain your lifestyle after you retire.